 Do we disclose your personal information to overseas recipients?

 We are administered from Australia and our website and email exchange is hosted in Australia.
-However, we use cloud services which may be hosted globally, including in United States, Netherlands, Ireland, Singapore and Hong Kong
+We may, however, disclose your personal information to overseas recipients, for example, to our cloud document storage facility (Microsoft).
+We use cloud services (AWS) which may be hosted globally, including in United States, Netherlands, Ireland, Singapore and Hong Kong

 How can you access and correct your personal information?